dominicaq/FPSController/README.md

 # FPSController
-The goal of this controller was to mimic how Valves character controller feels in their games.
+The goal of this controller was to mimic how Valves character controller feels in TF2.

 Notable features: